Take the quiz

 More resistant

 Thanks to the fact that Impress aligners are removable, the patient has no limitations when it comes to eating and can consume any type of food without the risk of the appliance falling off or breaking.
-On the other hand, one of the problems with lingual braces is that they are more delicate and we run the risk of them coming loose or breaking.

 Patient receiving Impress invisible aligners